Alignak-monitoring-contrib/alignak-module-ws/README.rst

     * `GET /alignak_map` that will return the map and status of all the Alignak running daemons

+    * `GET /host` to get an host information

+    * `GET /hostgroup` to get an hostgroup information

+    * `GET /alignak_logs` to view the Alignak events history from an Alignak backend

     * `POST /alignak_command` that will notify an external command to the Alignak framework

     * `PATCH /host/<host_name>` that allows to send live state for an host and its services, update host custom variables, enable/disable host checks